JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/implementation-plan.md

 ---

-## 15. Windows Task Scheduler Integration (Terminate Running Instance)
+## 14. Error Handling and Logging

 **Step:**
-Implement logic to create a scheduled task using Windows Task Scheduler to run the updater weekly at user-specified day/time.
-If the app is already running at the scheduled time, terminate the running instance before starting a new one.
-The task runs as the current user.

-**Test:**
-Schedule a task, verify it appears in Task Scheduler, and confirm next run time matches user input.
-Simulate the app running at scheduled time and confirm it is terminated and restarted.

----

-## 16. Silent/Background Mode with Logging

-**Step:**
-Support a `--silent` or `--background` CLI flag to run the app without UI for scheduled tasks.
-Write error logs to a local `error.log` file in the app directory.
-Optionally show Windows notifications if enabled.

-**Test:**
-Run the app with the flag and verify all operations complete with no UI, errors are logged, and notifications are handled as configured.

----

-## 17. View/Modify/Remove Scheduled Task

-**Step:**
-Provide UI options to view, modify, or remove the scheduled task.

-**Test:**
-Use each option and verify the scheduled task is correctly displayed, updated, or deleted in Task Scheduler.

----

-## 18. Scheduling Status Notifications

-**Step:**
-Notify the user of scheduling actions (success, failure, next scheduled run) in the status area and/or via Windows notifications if enabled.

-**Test:**
-Perform scheduling actions and verify notifications display correct status and next run info.

----

-## 19. Error Handling and Logging

-**Step:**
-Handle errors for config folder not found, multiple SteamIDs, download failure, file operation failure, and scheduling failure.
+Handle errors for config folder not found, multiple SteamIDs, download failure, and file operation failure.
 Show clear error messages and troubleshooting tips in the status area and/or via Windows notifications if enabled.
 Log all errors to `error.log`.

 **Test:**
 Simulate each error scenario and verify the correct error message, guidance, and logging.

 ---

-## 20. Tray Support for Background Operation
+## 15. Tray Support for Background Operation

 **Step:**
 Support minimizing and closing the app to the system tray for background operation.